GaussianGPT: Towards Autoregressive 3D Gaussian Scene Generation: Experiments

 \subsection{Experimental Setup}

 \paragraph{Autoencoder Configuration.} The scene autoencoder operates on a base voxel size of $0.025\,\mathrm{m}$ and applies three downsampling stages, resulting in a latent grid with a voxel size of $20\,\mathrm{cm}$.
 For objects, shapes are discretized on a $128^3$ grid with two downsampling stages to match prior work~\cite{roessle_l3dg_2024}.
 We do not model view-dependent appearance for scenes, while objects use first-order spherical harmonics.
 Across all experiments, the codebook size is set to 4{,}096.
+For more information on the autoencoder hyperparameters, see \cref{app:ae_ablations}.
 For the re-rendering losses, we use $\lambda_{RGB}=7.5$ and $\lambda_{perc}=0.3$ with 12 images for scenes, and $\lambda_{RGB}=12.5$ and $\lambda_{perc}=0.1$ with 4 images for objects following \cite{roessle_l3dg_2024}. $\lambda_{occ}=1.0$ and $\lambda_{LFQ}=0.1$ are the same across all trainings.

-\paragraph{Transformer Configuration.} For scene modeling, we use a GPT-2 medium-sized transformer with a context window of 16{,}384 tokens, which is sufficient to cover the worst-case fully occupied chunk.
+\paragraph{Transformer Configuration.} For scene modeling, we use a GPT-2 medium-sized transformer with a context window of 16{,}384 tokens, which is sufficient to cover a fully occupied chunk.
 For object generation, we use a GPT-2 small-sized transformer with a context window of 8{,}192 tokens.
 All results are sampled with a temperature of $0.9$ and Nucleus Sampling~\cite{holtzman_curious_2020} with $p=0.9$.

 \paragraph{Training Strategy.} Scene training is performed on spatial chunks with fixed vertical positions in order to align floor heights across scenes and datasets.
 During training, we randomly sample chunk locations subject to minimum occupancy thresholds.
 For ASE scenes, supervision for autoencoder training is obtained by comparing against rendered ground-truth Gaussians, whereas for 3D-FRONT scenes, we use the previously rendered images.
-We restrict supervision to the sampled chunk, either by chunking the ground-truth Gaussians in the same manner or by using projected depth maps to mask the rendered images.
+We limit supervision to image pixels within the corresponding chunk, as defined by the GT geometry.
 For object experiments, both the autoencoder and transformer are trained on full shapes without chunking.